SuperOfficeDocs/superoffice-docs/user-guide/en/settings/preferences/configure-sharepoint-document-library.md

 1. Select **Enable group access to SharePoint documents based on "Visible for" settings in SuperOffice**.

 2. To set permissions for documents in SharePoint, we need read/write permissions for the selected site.
-This is a one-time authorization and will only include the site you have selected for your SuperOffice documents.
+This is a one-time authorization and will include only the site you selected for your SuperOffice documents.

     > [!NOTE]
     > Only a Microsoft 365 Global Administrator can authorize these permissions.
 In addition, the Microsoft 365 Global Administrator must be a member of the owner group of the site, since site owner permissions are required to set read/write permissions.